For Index of Brides, CLICK

 speeches were made by Surgeon-Major Neilson and the Hon.
 M. Kirkpatrick After dinner the Major was greatly

-in gold on a heavy gilt edged arc, and was adored at its head with two
+a heavy gilt edged arc, and was adored at its head with two beautiful silver

 midnight, a band consisting of horns, bugles and